by Robertus Oosterwijk, Marketing Executive.

 These 3 reasons are just a selection of the numerous benefits responsible for the growing popularity of RFID technology among companies.
 In terms of hospital and clinical settings there’s already at least one marketplace option that is ready and proven, iFIT being the example.
 With its ability to identify tagged case notes, persons and objects individually from meters away, iFIT can assist in reducing labour costs, optimising supply retrieval and longevity, equipment localization and protection, infant protection, and the overall improvement of the patient experience.

 Not sure where to start?
-Get to know more about the effectiveness of iFIT – visit the product page to learn more.
+Get to know more about the effectiveness of iFIT – visit the solutions page to learn more.

 References - http://www.wsj.com/ and https://www.theguardian.com/